HAL Tejas: Mark 1 contracts

 The first series production trainer aircraft (LT5201) completed its maiden flight on 5 April 2023.
 IAF has received first LCA Tejas twin seater aircraft from HAL on 4 October 2023.
 Next trainer variant delivery expected by 31 March.

 As of 18 September 2024, 4 trainer aircraft have been delivered to IAF while the rest of 4 are to be delivered by March 2025.

 As of 10 January 2025, 38 of the 40 aircraft have been delivered and the last two trainers would be delivered soon.
 On 11 January 2025, the last of the 40 Tejas - LT-5208 - took its first flight.

+As of 5 February 2025, the final two trainer aircraft remains undelivered since they are yet to meet the Air Service Qualitative Requirements (ASQRs) of the IAF.
+On 18 September 2026, the seventh and eighth trainers were delivered to the Indian Air Force which completed the first two Tejas orders placed in 2006 and 2010, respectively.